Haivision/srt/docs/dev/development-notes.md

 as this is only about making the socket ready in the epoll system, and release the blocking-mode read through another CV, do this exactly thing directly through the timer functionality.

-## Delaying loss reports

-Originally the earliest versions of SRT have been reported losses always immediately - and that's in most cases the best approach, which ensures fastest possible loss recovery, and in case of TLPKTDROP setting (which is default in live mode), it gives best chances of not dropping the lost packet.

-However, sometimes there are networks, where the user wants to tolerate higher latency, and it's prone for packet reordering.
-If this happens often, then a reordered packet may come in originally, just later, but then a gap in the sequence numbers may cause it considered a loss before the original packet has a chance to come.
-Therefore there is a possibility to set up a tolerance for reordering through `SRTO_LOSSMAXTTL`.
-The mechanism triggers in the `acquireDataPacket` function, where the losses are detected and handled.
-This is saved in a separate loss list with their TTL.

-PERFORMANCE CONSIDERATIONS:

-This list is quite inefficient as a data type and finding the candidate to send `UMSG_LOSSREPORT` is linear time.
-On the other hand, there are some special cases that are important for performance:

-- only the first (plus some following) could have had TTL drown to 0

-- the only (little likely) possibility that the next-to-first record has TTL=0 is when there was a loss range split (due to dropFromLossLists() of one sequence)

-- first found record with TTL>0 means end of "ready to LOSSREPORT" records

-So, all you have to do is:

- - start with first element and continue with next elements, as long as they have TTL=0 If so, send the loss report and remove this element.

- - Since the first element that has TTL>0, iterate until the end of container and decrease TTL.

-This will be efficient because the loop to increment one field (without any condition check) can be quite well optimized.

-Additional action is undertaken in the `CUDT::unlose` function.
-This is called for a packet coming in NOT ahead of the newest incoming sequence, normally a potential loss recovery.
-The sequence number is then tried to be removed from both loss records: the general loss record and the fresh loss record.

-Additionally, it checks whether the "latecoming" packet has been sent due to retransmission or due to reordering, by checking the rexmit flag.
-If this packet was surely ORIGINALLY SENT it means that the current network connection suffers of packet reordering.
-This way it tries to introduce a dynamic tolerance by calculating the difference between the current packet reception sequence and this packet's sequence.
-This value will be set to the tolerance value, which means that later packet retransmission will not be required immediately, but only after receiving N next packets that do not include the lacking packet.
-The tolerance is not increased infinitely - it's bordered by `m_config.iMaxReorderTolerance`.
-This value can be set in options - `SRTO_LOSSMAXTTL`.

 ## Discarding acknowledged packets